RudeusTempest/Project_DYY/Frontend/README.md

 ## Quick Mental Model

 - The app loads and tries to fetch devices from the backend (`http://localhost:8000`).
-- If the API is unavailable or empty, it falls back to local `mockData` for demo purposes.
+- If the API is unavailable or empty, it shows an error; you can manually switch to local `mockData` in Settings.
 - You can search devices by hostname or IP from the header.
 - The sidebar shows live counts (Total, Active, Inactive, Unauthorized).
 - The main list shows each device with status and a “Refresh” button for that device.